Eligibility

 NO – You are not eligible.
 The applicant must be a religious congregation or closely affiliated nonprofit organization.

-Is your congregation community-minded?
+Is your congregation community-serving?

 NO – If you cannot demonstrate that your congregation is community-minded, you are most likely not eligible.